MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/developer/format/itemselectioncondition-element-for-listitem-for-listcontrol-format.md

 ---
+ms.date: 09/13/2016
+ms.topic: reference
-title: "ItemSelectionCondition Element for ListItem for ListControl (Format) | Microsoft Docs" ms.date: "09/13/2016"
+title: ItemSelectionCondition Element for ListItem for ListControl (Format)
+description: ItemSelectionCondition Element for ListItem for ListControl (Format)
 ---
 # ItemSelectionCondition Element for ListItem for ListControl (Format)